CartoDB/cartoframes/README.rst

 Install Instructions
 ====================

-To install `cartoframes` on your machine, do the following:
+To install `cartoframes` (currently in beta) on your machine, do the following to install the latest pre-release version:

 .. code:: bash

-    $ pip install cartoframes
+    $ pip install --pre cartoframes

 It is recommended to use `cartoframes` in Jupyter Notebooks (`pip install jupyter`).
 See the example usage section below or notebooks in the `examples directory <https://github.com/CartoDB/cartoframes/tree/master/examples>`__ for using `cartoframes` in that environment.